Surajv311/LearningMicroservices/README.md

 If you have two FastAPI applications running on different ports (8900 and 8901) inside the same container, you need to map both ports to the host machine to access them:
-Primary FastAPI Application: Internal port: 8900, Mapped host port: 4500, Access via: http://localhost:4500 For this: Secondary FastAPI Application: Internal port: 8901, Mapped host port: 4501, Access via: http://localhost:4501 This is the case when we are acessing them from our browser/postman.
+Primary FastAPI Application: Internal port: 8900, Mapped host port: 4500, Access via: http://localhost:4500 For this: Secondary FastAPI Application: Internal port: 8901, Mapped host port: 4501, Access via: http://localhost:4501 This is the case when we are accessing them from our browser/postman.
 But now, if I want to check the health of main.py server from app.py server - remember both of them are running in the same container environment - so the request in code will be from one port to another inside the container itself not on host machine.
 This is an inter-service communication - for this we leverage docker (or podman) compose’s internal DNS resolution, allowing one service to communicate with another by using its service name.
 Hence the url we hit to changed to: `url = 'http://businessmicroservice:8901/currentmainstatusdockercompose'`